Andrew Simmonds

 CELL 498 - Research Project

 Directed research carried out in a laboratory of an assigned member participating in the Cell Biology Program.
 Credit may be obtained for this course more than once.
-Successful completion requires a written report on the research project.
-Prerequisites: A 300-level CELL, Biological Sciences, or Biochemistry course and the consent of the Cell Biology Associate Chair, Undergraduate Studies.
-Closed to web registration.
+Successful completion requires application of laboratory skills and a written report on the research project.
+Prerequisites: A 300-level CELL, Biological Sciences, or Biochemistry course and the consent of the course coordinator.

 Browse more courses taught by Andrew Simmonds